 If the dog's mother was allergic to beef and chicken, make sure that her child stays away from that in their dog food!
 If you don't know what your dog is allergic to, and can't find a cause for their issues, then read the following.

 Go to the Vet if Symptoms Don't Leave

 So many people assume that their dog is just allergic to the type of food they're eating and blame their symptoms on that!

-However, more often than not there's more to the story.
-Only about 10% of the time are your dog's problems to be blamed on the food that they're eating.
+However, more often than not, there's more to the story.
+Only about 10% of the time is your dog's problems to be blamed on the food that they're eating.
 Don't look at this statistic and automatically assume that the food's not the issue though.